rtisma/postgres-to-s3-backup/README.md

 ---

 # Description
-Does a pg_dump on a database (configured via an input ini file), gzips it, and uploads it to a specific bucket in s3
+Does a pg_dump on a database (configured via an input ini file), gzips it, and uploads it to a specific bucket in AWS S3.
+If the bucket does not exist, it is automatically created.
+All backups have a user defined prefix, and ends in the format `_YYYYMMDD_HHmmSS_ZZZ.sql.gz`

 # Installation